okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 7. Open the O365 Staged Deactivation workflow

-8. Leave the value of the Office Group as it already matches the Okta group that you created in �Create the Okta group that will be used to trigger the Okta Workflows in this flow pack� step above
+8. Leave the value of the Office Group as it already matches the Okta group that you created in the Create the Okta group step above that will be used to trigger the Okta Workflows.

 9. Change the setup variables as desired: